yuor546/repo/README.md

 additional features such as moderation or logging.
 By default it tries to be generally entertaining in its responses.

+The included `call_ai_model` function does **not** use ChatGPT or any external service—it simply echoes the prompt.
+You are encouraged to replace it with your own model integration so the bot can run entirely on your own AI stack.

 ## Architecture Overview

 1. **Message Reception**: The bot listens to Discord events using